-Then, for each candidate new product $p_j \in \mathcal{P}N$ , instead of calculating the market share according Equation (3), we can simply perform a table lookup to check whether each consumer will be influenced by the new product, and then calculate the increase of sales by adding $p_j$ .
-Based on the increase of sales under different distance metric models and the probability of using each model, we can calculate the expected increase of sales under the given model set S. The pseudo code of this precomputation-based exact algorithm is shown in Algorithm 1.
+Then, for each candidate new product $p_j \in \mathcal{P}N$, instead of calculating the market share according Equation (3), we can simply perform a table lookup to check whether each consumer will be influenced by the new product, and then calculate the increase of sales by adding p_j .
+Based on the increase of sales under different distance metric models and the probability of using each model, we can calculate the expected increase of sales under the given model set S. The product which has the largest expected increase on sales will be returned as the result of the algorithm.
+The pseudo code of this precomputation-based exact algorithm is shown in Algorithm 2.